 When appealing a rejection for cover, a lawyer is able to help you to understand your policy.
 Insurance policies position themselves to be read in layman’s terms however it’s the fine print, that a lawyer can decipher, that is usually the most useful to a policy-holder.
 Lawyers will assess things such as ‘exclusion clauses’ in your policy (which offer an easy escape route for an insurer to reject your claim) and likewise, an additional claim avenue can be missed when it’s time to lodge a claim only due to lack of knowledge about the policy and the claimable event.

 Prevent problems before a claim – check your policy

 An insurance policy chosen by a broker may not necessarily be the best fit for you and your profession, especially if you market in a niche area.
 As a professional you should carefully review the terms of your policy and seek legal advice as to the effects it may have on you and if it is really the right policy to fit you and your business.
 In seeking legal advice prior to entering into an insurance policy, you negate the possibility of paying for a policy that is simply not a fit for your purpose.
 A solicitor is able to read over your policy and provide sound advice on its effects, coverage and exclusions and provide you with the advice on necessary amendments to the policy and tell you if the policy is just not right for you at all.
 Attwood Marshall Lawyers Property & Commercial Department provides legal advice in this area.

 How Attwood Marshall Lawyers can help

 If you have been rejected for a professional negligence claim, please contact our Commercial Litigation Department Manager, Amanda Heather on direct line 07 5506 8245, email firstname.lastname@example.org or free call 1800 621 071.
-We have an experienced dedicated Commercial Litigation team that practices exclusively in these areas.
-Please click here to access our team brochure with details of our professional staff.
+We have an experienced dedicated Commercial Litigation team that practice exclusively in these areas.